The Budapest story

-This house has history.
-Of course, that history is closely connected to the history of the street, so first a little background.
+This house is teeming with history.
+Of course, that history is closely connected to the history of the neighbourhood, so first a little background.

-Király utca, the King’s Alley.
-Its name has changed countless times, as has its significance for the city.
-Until the end of the 19th century, Király was the lifeblood of the city.
-The trade centre and main link to the city centre.
-There were several shops, bars and nightclubs in each block.
+Our hostel is located on Király utca, the King’s Alley.
+The name of th street has changed countless times, as has its significance for the city.
+Until the end of the 19th century, Király was the main artery, trade centre and main link to the heart of the city.
+There were several shops, bars and nightclubs on each block.
 In the “Orpheum zur blauen Katze”, it was said that the dancers wore nothing but a necklace of genuine pearls.
-Some of the many wine bars on the street employed men who brought drunks home in a wheelbarrow, as horse-drawn carriages would no longer take them.
-Király, a street full of life, noise and vices.
+Some of the many wine bars on the street employed men who transportet drunks to their home in a wheelbarrow, as horse-drawn carriages would no longer take them.
+Király – a street full of life, noise and vices.

 From the middle of the 19th century onwards, the absolute determination of Hungarian statesmen to open up Budapest to other European cities grew.
-The city was evaluated, planned afresh and renovated.
+The city was evaluated, completely rearranged and thoroughly renovated.
 Andrássy út was built parallel to Király utca.
 A splendid boulevard, a new main street to stand as a symbol for a new, modern Budapest.
 Király became less important, but to this day retains its charm.

-The building which currently houses wombat’s CITY HOSTEL Budapest was built in Király’s heyday, in 1840.
-It was actually always in use as a residential building.
-Over the decades the ground floor played host to bars, shops, cafés, a bakery, and for a few years even an umbrella and parasol factory.
-For most of the 20th century it was a 4-star hotel.
+The building which currently houses Wombat’s The City Hostel Budapest was built in Király’s heyday, in 1840.
+It has actually always been used as a residential building.
+Over the decades, the ground floor played host to bars, shops, cafés, a bakery, and even an umbrella and parasol factory for a few years.
+For most of the 20th century, it was a 4-star hotel.

-We are proud to have been permitted as of 2012 to write a new chapter in the history of this building with wombat’s CITY HOSTEL Budapest.
-As a hostel, a home for young travellers, wombat’s CITY HOSTEL is ideal located.
-Close to all the sights, in the centre and in the middle of a street that improves with age.
-The ruin bars, the venues and restaurants, the thrilling nightlife.
-Király once more covers the entire spectrum, although people are rarely brought home in a wheelbarrow these days.
+We are proud to have been permitted to write a new chapter in the history of this building as of 2012 with the opening of Wombat’s The City Hostel Budapest.
+As a hostel, a home for young travellers, we are ideally located.
+Close to all the sights, in the centre and in the middle of a street that has only improved with age.
+The ruin bars, the atmospheric venues and restaurants, the thrilling nightlife – Király, once more, covers the entire spectrum, although people are rarely taken home in a wheelbarrow these days.